GarfAbh/Master-Thesis/LOGBOOK.md

 # W4D1

 Today I start the qualittativ test on OSRM + Vroom.
 I also still wait for an answer from OSRM regarding integrate a geocoder in it (Cause it makes more sens to have one in OSRM than in vroom).
 Last day it was more or less clear that graphhopper has some good tool(geocoder + matrix use) but not in the open source version.
 Let see then if we want to use it or not.

+I found the way t restrain OSRM in the administrativ boundary.
+This will make sur there is no corner case while going in france or in other country.
+Also done some qualitative test that are quit well for the moment.
+Next stage is to make a test on real data.
+Only issue is that we don't have long lat for that kind of data so first complete this before being able to use it.